mattieb/windows-iso-to-usb/README.md

 ## Caveats

-While this tool will likely operate on ARM ISOs, I have not tested the produced USB images.
+- While this tool will likely operate on ARM ISOs, I have not tested the produced USB images.

+- The "install" images are compressed with LZX compression, instead of LZMS compression like the images produced by the Windows Media Creation Tool.
+This does not materially affect the produced installer, and is [due to wimlib design](https://wimlib.net/forums/viewtopic.php?t=702).
+I do not consider this an issue.

 ## Licensing